apache/apisix-website/blog/en/blog/2023/10/08/apisix-gitops-adc.md

 adc diff -f config.yaml
 ```

-You can see the added and deleted configurations and understand the changes before applying the configuration.
+You can see the added and deleted configurations and check the changes before applying the configuration.

 ### Converting OpenAPI Definitions to APISIX Configurations